Guns

 28 cm Krupp L/42,5 The Dutch Navy bought most of its guns from Krupp in German before World War I. After the war ended, Krupp was no longer allowed to produce weaponry, and the Bofors factory in Sweden (largely owned by Krupp) fulfilled the oustanding contracts.
 The main guns for the ships after the Dutch Admiralen-class destroyers were built by the ordnance division of the Wilton Fijenoord yard in Schiedam, thus ensuring delivery.
 Needless to say, the difference in calibres caused some logistical problems during World War II, fortunately without hampering the ships in their operations too much.

-Needless to say, I welcome any additions you may have.
+I welcome any additions you may have.
+Please contact me by E-mail

 24 cm Krupp Nos.
 1 and 2